Oil soars near 5% as U.S. delays tariffs on some Chinese goods

 “Saudi Arabia and its Gulf allies standing firm on their commitment to the OPEC+ output-cut agreement has supported prices,” said Abhishek Kumar, head of analytics at Interfax Energy in London.

-Additional reporting by Ron Bousso in London and Roslan Khasawneh in Singapore; Editing by Marguerita Choy and David Goodman
+Additional reporting by Ron Bousso in London, Roslan Khasawneh in Singapore and Laila Kearney in New York; Editing by Marguerita Choy and David Goodman